Titoism: History

 From 1949 the central government began to cede power to communal local governments, seeking to decentralise the government and work towards a withering away of the state.
 In the system of local self-government, higher-level bodies could supervise compliance with the law by lower-level bodies, but could not issue orders to them.
+Edvard Kardelj declared in the Assembly of Yugoslavia "that no perfect bureaucratic apparatus, however brilliant the people at the top, can build socialism.
+Socialism can grow only from the initiatives of the masses of the people."
 Rankovićism disagreed with this decentralisation, viewing it as a threat to the stability of Yugoslavia.
+Other socialist states also criticised this move for deviating from Marxism-Leninism with declarations that it "is an outright denial of the teachings of Marxism-Leninism and the universal laws on the construction of socialism."

 The League of Communists of Yugoslavia retained solid power; the legislature did little more than rubber stamp decisions already made by the LCY's Politburo.
 The secret police, the State Security Administration (UDBA), while operating with considerably more restraint than its counterparts in the rest of Eastern Europe, was nonetheless a feared tool of government control.
 UDBA was particularly notorious for assassinating suspected "enemies of the state" who lived in exile overseas.
 The media remained under restrictions that were onerous by Western standards, but still had more latitude than their counterparts in other Communist countries.
 Nationalist groups were a particular target of the authorities, with numerous arrests and prison sentences handed down over the years for separatist activities.
 Although the Soviets revised their attitudes under Nikita Khrushchev during the process of de-Stalinization and sought to normalize relations with the Yugoslavs while obtaining influence in the Non-Aligned Movement, the answer they got was never enthusiastic and the Soviet Union never gained a proper outlet to the Mediterranean Sea.
 At the same time, the Non-Aligned states failed to form a third Bloc, especially after the split at the outcome of the 1973 oil crisis.

 Industry was nationalized, agriculture forcibly collectivized, and a rigid industrialization program based on the Soviet model was adopted.
 Yugoslav and Soviet companies signed contracts for numerous joint ventures.
 According to the American historian Adam Ulam, in no other country in the Eastern Bloc was Sovietization "as rapid and as ruthless as in Yugoslavia".